-Mr Mark Yip was appointed as CDL’s Chief Marketing Officer in 2014.
-He is responsible for the Marketing & Sales, and Leasing operations of residential, retail and commercial spaces.
-In April 2016, he was also appointed CEO of CDL China Limited to oversee the overall management of the Group’s investments and development projects in China, as well as develop and implement the Group’s real estate investment and business strategies for China.
+Mr Mark Yip was appointed as CDL’s Chief Marketing Officer in 2014, heading the Marketing & Sales, and Leasing operations of residential, retail and commercial spaces.
+On 1 February 2018, Mr Yip was re-designated Chief Revenue Officer, responsible for achieving outstanding performance from CDL’s overseas property sales as well as to ensure overall consistency in the positioning of the CDL brand.
+He will direct all sales and marketing activities for the Group’s overseas projects in China, Japan, Australia and the UK, and will also assist the Group Chief Investment Officer in sourcing and analysing new deals.
+In addition, Mr Yip is also CEO of CDL China Limited, an appointment held since April 2016.
+He oversees the management of the Group’s investments and development projects in China, as well as develop and implement the Group’s real estate investment and business strategies for China.

 Mr Yip has a wealth of experience in management, sales, marketing and operations from a diverse range of industries including property, retail sports and fashion, transport, and supply chain and logistics.
 Before joining CDL, he was with Far East Organization as Deputy Director, focusing on planning and operations.
 Other senior management positions he has held include CEO of Royal Sporting House, Malaysia and Director of PUMA, Executive Director of CircleFreight, Brunei/ Eagle Global Logistics Corporation and General Manager of ComfortDelGro Bus.

 Mr Yip holds a Bachelor and Master of Business and was recipient of the Logistics Management Group Prize from RMIT in Melbourne.
 He completed the Senior Executive Programme at London Business School and Asia Pacific Advanced Management Programme from the National University of Singapore.